Living-with-machines/hmd_newspaper_dl/README.md

       --subset SUBSET        Download subset of HMD

 This will by default download all available newspaper titles.
-If you just want a subset you can pass in a subset parameter.
+If you just want a subset you can pass in a subset parameter to specify how many titles you want.
+At the moment this is just a random selection.

+## Feedback

+This tool was put together for internal Living with Machines but is shared in case it is helpful for other people.
+If you have feedback, problems or want to suggest changes please open a [new issue](https://github.com/Living-with-machines/hmd_newspaper_dl/issues/new/choose).